 Cinnamon Leaf Essential Oil

 Cinnamon Leaf (Cinnamomum zeylanicum) is a top choice for pain numbing and warming.
 It is anti-infectious.
 It is helpful to diffuse during cold and flu season when combined with a less harsh oil such as sweet orange.
-Cinnamon Leaf should not be mistaken with Cinnamon Bark, which is much harsher and can be damaging to the skin.
-Use a low dilution if applying to the skin.
+Cinnamon Leaf should not be mistaken with Cinnamon Bark, which is much harsher and can be damaging to the skin if used improperly.
+Use a low dilution if applying to the skin (no more than 1 drop per ounce of carrier is recommended).

 Latin Name: Cinnamomum zeylanicum